Credit Cards Travel Credit Cards

 I'll often recommend the Chase Sapphire Preferred to people as their first travel credit card.
 It's a versatile card offering a lot of perks.
 The $95 annual fee is quite reasonable even if you've previously stuck to $0 annual fee cards.

 If you're a frequent traveler and looking for more premium benefits, the Chase Sapphire Reserve unlocks those extras.
 In particular, the access to airline lounges can make the Reserve a better choice.
-But not everyone can get past its $550 annual fee.
+But not everyone can get past its $795 annual fee, one of the steepest in the business as of June 23, 2025.

 How we evaluate products